Jingle All the Way poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Jingle All the Way against these established plot points, we can identify how Brian Levant utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Jingle All the Way within the adventure genre.

 Brian Levant's Structural Approach